 Each year, we offer two travel immersion experiences for you to explore issues of social justice and the history of the civil rights movement in the United States.

-The trips for the 2023 academic year will begin on Friday, January 6, or March 17, 2023.
-Participants will travel to Atlanta, Georgia; Birmingham, Montgomery, Tuskegee, Selma, and Tuscaloosa, Alabama; Money and Jackson, Mississippi; Saint Louis, Missouri and Memphis, Tennessee.
-Participants will return to Eau Claire on Monday, January 16th, or Sunday, March 26th, 2023.
+The trips for the 2024 academic year will begin on Friday, January 5, or March 15, 2024.
+Participants will travel to Atlanta, Georgia; Birmingham, Montgomery, Tuskegee, Selma, and Tuscaloosa, Alabama; Money and Jackson, Mississippi; Nashville and Memphis, Tennessee.
+Participants will return to Eau Claire on Monday, January 15th, or Sunday, March 24th, 2024.

 Students can participate on the Civil Rights Pilgrimage independently or they can take the 3-credit travel seminar offered through Women's, Gender, and Sexuality Studies.
-The class is offered in Spring 2023 as WGSS 222.
-Students enrolling in the course will use their tuition to pay for the special course fee which covers the cost of the trip.
+The class is offered in Spring 2024 as WGSS 222.
+Students enrolling in the course will apply for a Domestic Intercultural Immersion Scholarship which covers the cost of the trip.

 Be a part of a journey through history